rcbotCheeseh/rcbot2/README.md

 ## Building
 ### Windows
 Make sure you have Visual Studio 2013 installed.
-Other than that it should compile fine, even with the latest Visual Studio 2017.
+Other than that it should compile fine, even with the latest Visual Studio 2019 - as long you only use the VS2013 C++ compiler.

 ### Linux
 * Go to `linux_sdk`